 EU agreement on reduced VAT rates is difficult to achieve; and even if achievable, it will result in only minor improvements to the current EU VAT rate structure.
-In this context it is necessary to consider whether it would be possible to have significantly improved, converging, European VAT rate structures, through national, uncoordinated, action.
+In this context it is necessary to consider whether it would be possible to have significantly improved VAT rate structures in Europe, through national, uncoordinated, action.
 Implementation of an ideal VAT by Member States - i.e. a single-rate system with compensatory measures low-income households, and key sectors of the economy - is conditioned by political constrains present in most European countries, as well as significant budgetary limitations.
+Moreover, the form and timing of the reform is not indifferent, the presence of status quo bias means that EU Member States must consider the best strategy to overcome that bias.

-In that context the criteria proposed for reform of national VAT rate structures will not result in the best VAT possible, but rather in the best VAT Member States can possible have given the circumstances.
+The criteria proposed here for reform of national VAT rate structures will not result in the best VAT possible, but rather in the best VAT Member States can possible have given the circumstances.
 A broader-based VAT, which will result in increased revenue, decreased administrative and compliance costs, and less susceptibility to fraud, avoidance and planning; overall a more efficient, more neutral VAT.
 In the process the holy grail of EU VAT might be finally attained: decreased divergence and even approximation of VAT rates structures across the EU.
 Not through a process of EU harmonisation, but instead through a process of natural convergence of national VAT policies - a rare case of significant gain, with limited pain.

-&lt;sup>97 See European Commission, The Economic Adjustment Programme for Portugal - Third review-Winter 2011/2012, April 2012.
+131 See European Commission, The Economic Adjustment Programme for Portugal - Third review-Winter 2011/2012, April 2012.